 2025 Dodge Charger Interior

 The Charger’s interior combines classic and new themes.
-The layered dash design is reminiscent of the late 1960s Dodge Charger, as is the pistol-grip shift lever for the automatic transmission.
+The layered dash design, for example, is reminiscent of the late 1960s Dodge Charger, as is the pistol-grip shift lever for the automatic transmission.
 Other features include digital displays and adjustable ambient lighting, indicating that this is a modern charger.

-Bucket seats in the front look spacious and comfy, but if you plan to often transport more than one other passenger, we recommend the four-door because its back seat appears to be larger than the coupe’s.
+Bucket seats in the front look spacious and comfy, but if you plan to transport more than one other passenger often, we recommend the four-door because its back seat appears more significant than the coupe’s.
 Cargo space should be ample, given both the two- and four-door variants have a rear liftback configuration rather than a regular trunk.
-It should provide for simple access to the storage area behind the back seat.
+It should provide simple access to the storage area behind the back seat.

-All variants will come with a 12.3-inch infotainment touchscreen that will use Dodge’s Uconnect 5 software.
-A 10.3-inch digital gauge cluster is standard, however it may be upgraded to a bigger 16.0-inch unit on certain versions.
+All 2025 Dodge Charger models will have a 12.3-inch infotainment screen featuring Dodge’s Uconnect 5 software interface.
+A 10.3-inch digital gauge cluster is also standard, but some models can upgrade it to a larger 16.0-inch unit.

-SiriusXM satellite radio, in-dash navigation, and Amazon’s Alexa speech assistant are all available.
-Dodge has not confirmed this, but we expect wireless Apple CarPlay and Android Auto as well.
-Two Alpine stereo systems will be available, including one with 18 speakers.
+SiriusXM satellite radio, in-dash navigation, and Amazon’s Alexa voice assistant are all included.
+Dodge hasn’t said yet, but we expect wireless Apple CarPlay and Android Auto.
+Two Alpine stereo systems will be optional, including one with 18 speakers.

 2025 Dodge Charger EV

-Dodge, as we know it, is no more.
-Dodge has abandoned two banks of four cylinders, following a nearly two-decade renaissance started by the popularity of Charger and Challenger models and their increasingly powerful V-8 engines.
+2025 Dodge Charger EV, as we know it, is no more.
+Dodge abandoned two banks of four cylinders following a nearly two-decade renaissance that started with the popularity of Charger and Challenger models and their increasingly powerful V-8 engines.
 What has taken its place not only looks but also sounds familiar: a new retro-inspired muscle car with electric and internal combustion alternatives, available in two or four doors.
-This is the next Dodge Charger, the pinnacle of muscle vehicle innovation.
+This is the following Dodge Charger, the pinnacle of muscle vehicle innovation.

 Dodge may be done with V-8s for the foreseeable future, but every aspect of the 2018 Charger is rooted in the brand’s tradition of eight-cylinder performance.
 You can see it in the design, the titles of various items, and even the sounds made by the electric models.